 - The foot may become so wide that it can be difficult to find wide enough shoes.

-- You may get arthritis in the big toe.
+- You may develop arthritis in the big toe.

 - The second toe can become deformed.